IMA Hassia's machine helps EuroMilk produce 36,000 stick packs per hour.

 EuroMilk

-EuroMilk is filling ultra-high temperature (UHT) processed milk with an aseptic stick packer from IMA Hassia that helps the dairy processor reduce its packaging material requirements and transport footprint, the company states.
+EuroMilk is filling ultra-high temperature (UHT) processed milk with an aseptic stick packer from IMA Hassia, a move the dairy processor says reduces its packaging material requirements and transport footprint.

-The stick pack machine, which EuroMilk uses for its Kukkonia brand, runs in 2-shift operation with 12 lanes and produces 36,000 stick packs per hour.
+The stick pack machine, which EuroMilk uses for its Kukkonia brand, runs in two-shift operation with 12 lanes and produces 36,000 stick packs per hour.

 The pack machine sterilizes flat foil on all sides using active packaging degermination that achieves a microbial reduction of more than five log units.
 The foil is then fed into a sterile chamber, where cutters notch the foil to the seal layer.
 The packaging gets sterilely formed into duplex stick packs using a forming shoulder and gets sealed on three sides.
 Finally, the stick packs get filled with UHT milk using dosing equipment specific to the product.

-Kukkonia UHT milk products include whole milk, semi-skimmed milk, lactose-free milk, and coffee cream and are packaged with “Minimilk” branding.
-Each variety receives 10-mL format packaging, and the manufacturer plans to expand the range to a 7-mL format as well, EuroMilk says.
+Kukkonia UHT milk products include whole milk, semi-skimmed milk, lactose-free milk, and coffee cream and are packaged with Minimilk branding.
+Each variety receives 10-mL format packaging, and the manufacturer plans to expand the range to a 7-mL format as well, EuroMilk states.

 "We are very satisfied with the consumer-friendly packaging solution this machine offers for our UHT milk,” says Tibor Balogh, CEO of EuroMilk.
 "Thanks to the new packaging, milk and cream coming from local farms find a way to even more people, and thanks to it we can fulfil our mission to ensure that what is good remains good.”